Patient Success Stories

 "QUESTION--is there an isolation exercise for this tendon??? assuming there is one (I didn't pay much attention to Anatomy in Pharmacy School).
 What would be some good re-hab exercise/stretches??
 This is an old injury from catching my foot on the upswing while running across a tarp spread over the track."

-I gave him a nice stretch for the front of the hip where the leg meets the body (anterior hip).
+After making sure that he had not caused this new pain from any previous work we did, and it was directly from tightness in that area, I gave him a nice stretch for the front of the hip where the leg meets the body (anterior hip).

 "Thanks for the quick response